yorunoken/HanamiBot/CONTRIBUTING.md

 # Contributing

-To start contributing, you either need to install [Bun](https://bun.sh/)
+To start contributing, you need to install [Bun](https://bun.sh/)

 1. Install Bun using curl
     - `curl -fsSL https://bun.sh/install | bash`
       or if you're on Windows:
     - `powershell -c "irm bun.sh/install.ps1 | iex"`

-2. Install npm.

-3. Clone the repository.
+2. Clone the repository.
     - `git clone https://github.com/yorunoken/hanamibot`

-4. Navigate inside the directory and install the dev, and normal dependencies.
+3. Navigate inside the directory and install the dev, and normal dependencies.
-    - `cd hanamibot && npm install -D`
+    - `cd HanamiBot && bun install`

-5. Install ESLint as an extension in your IDE to help with types.
+4. Install ESLint and Prettier as an extension in your IDE to help with types and formatting.

-6. Fill out `.env.local` with your API keys (see below to see how).
+5. Fill out `.env.local` with your API keys (see below to see how).

-7. You can use `bun start` to start the bot and test your code.

 ## Getting API keys